Terms of Endearment

-Terms of Endearment is a 1983 American family tragicomedy film directed, written, and produced by James L. Brooks, adapted from Larry McMurtry's 1975 novel.
-It stars Debra Winger, Shirley MacLaine, Jack Nicholson, Danny DeVito, Jeff Daniels, and John Lithgow.
+Terms of Endearment is a 1983 American tragicomedy film directed, written, and produced by James L. Brooks, adapted from Larry McMurtry's 1975 novel.
+The ensemble cast stars Debra Winger, Shirley MacLaine, Jack Nicholson, Danny DeVito, Jeff Daniels, and John Lithgow.
 The film covers 30 years of the relationship between Aurora Greenway (MacLaine) and her daughter Emma Greenway-Horton (Winger).

 Terms of Endearment was theatrically released in limited theatres on November 23, 1983, and to a wider release on December 9 by Paramount Pictures.
 The film received critical acclaim and was a major commercial success, grossing $165 million at the box office, becoming the second-highest-grossing film of 1983 (after Return of the Jedi).
 At the 56th Academy Awards, the film received a leading 11 nominations, and won a leading five awards: Best Picture, Best Director, Best Actress (MacLaine), Best Adapted Screenplay, and Best Supporting Actor (Nicholson).
 A sequel, The Evening Star, was released in 1996.

 Plot

-Aurora Greenway, a widow since her daughter Emma was a child, keeps several suitors at arm's length in River Oaks, Houston, focusing instead on her close, but controlling, relationship with Emma.
+Aurora Greenway, a widow since her daughter Emma was a child, keeps several suitors at arm's length in River Oaks, Houston, focusing instead on her close, but controlling relationship with Emma.
 Anxious to escape her mother, Emma marries callow young college professor Flap Horton over her mother's objections.

 Despite their frequent spats and difficulty getting along with each other, Emma and Aurora have very close ties and keep in touch by telephone.
 Soon after the wedding, Emma gets pregnant with their first child.
 He is a few years old when she is again expecting another.

 The small family moves to Iowa in order for Flap to pursue a career as an English professor.
 When they run into financial difficulties, Emma calls Aurora for help.
 Admitting she is pregnant with a third, her mother suggests she go to Colorado for an abortion.

 When Flap gets home, as he was away overnight, Emma demands to be told if he is having an affair.
 He insists it is paranoia, brought on by the pregnancy hormones.
 While at the grocery store, Emma does not have enough money to pay for all of her groceries and meets Sam Burns, who helps pay for them.

 Meanwhile, the lonely Aurora, while at a birthday dinner to celebrate her "50th" birthday, feels insulted when her doctor (a guest at her party) chides her for claiming to be two years younger than her actual age.
 She overcomes her repression and begins a whirlwind romance with her next-door neighbor, retired astronaut Garrett Breedlove, who is promiscuous and coarse.
 Simultaneously, Emma and Sam strike up a friendship and quickly an affair as Sam's wife refuses to have sex with him, and she suspects Flap of infidelity.